perima/personalize-workshop/README.md

 ![alt text](workshop-images/8e.png)

+Stop the locally running app by pressing CTL+C.

 # 9. Create Campaign

 Once your solution creation is active you are ready to create a campaign so that your application can get recommendations.